Forien/foundryvtt-forien-armoury/README.md

 * under DasSauerkraut's permission, integrated Gerwin Waffenhalter’s Magnificent Weapons Gallery weapons and slashing quality
 * prepared module for translation to Polish
 * translated basic strings for now, Compendium still English only
+* added check for ammunition to avoid errors on tests not using ammunition
+* removed unnecessary logging
 ##### Changes in v0.2.0
 * Extended Arrow Recovery system with more rules
 * Added new qualities and flaws to use with projectiles: